-- I will be available to you via e-mail and phone, and will promptly reply to your messages. - I will maintain the Blackboard web site with current materials, and will resolve any content-related problems promptly as they are reported to me. - I will send out a weekly e-mail update to all class members to guide upcoming work and remind you of assignment due dates. - I will return all assignments to you promptly, and will include individualized comments and suggestions with each assignment. - I will hold our personal written or verbal communications in confidence.
-I will not post any of your assignments for viewing by the class without requesting your approval in advance. - I will treat all members of the class fairly, and will do my best to accommodate individual learning styles and special needs. - If any of these points need clarification, or should special circumstances arise that require my assistance, please contact me so that we may discuss and resolve the matter.
+- I will be available to you via e-mail and phone, and will promptly reply to your messages. - I will maintain the Blackboard web site with current materials, and will resolve any content-related problems promptly as they are reported to me. - I will send out a weekly e-mail update to all class members to guide upcoming work and remind you of assignment due dates. - I will return all assignments to you promptly, and will include individualized comments and suggestions with each assignment and post grades in Gradebook. - I will post weekly grades for participation in Gradebook to help you see how well you are doing based on the Participation rubric included in the syllabus. - I will hold our personal written or verbal communications in confidence.
+I will not post any of your assignments for viewing by the class without requesting your approval in advance. - I will treat all members of the class fairly, and will do my best to accommodate individual learning styles and special needs. - If any of these points need clarification, or when special circumstances arise that require my assistance, please contact me so that we can discuss the matter personally.